 Hip Physical Therapists

 As the largest bones in your body, your pelvis carries most of your upper body weight.
 Your hips connect your pelvis to your legs, normally allowing a wide range of motion.
-When you start feeling pain, stiffness or inflammation in your hips, you must get a diagnosis from a medical professional.
+When you start feeling pain, stiffness, or inflammation in your hips, you must get a diagnosis from a medical professional.

-Your physical therapist in Brooklyn can run tests to determine what’s going on in your hips and provide treatment that provides pain relief and corrective measures.
+Your physical therapist can run tests to determine what’s going on in your hips and provide treatment that provides pain relief and corrective measures.
 Physical therapy for your hips actually addresses many different types of hip conditions, both injuries and diseases.

 The ball and socket joints that comprise your hips are the largest in your body.
 They’re involved in your ability to walk, run, stand, climb and twist.
-Their proximity to your lower back makes it hard to determine whether any hip pain comes directly from a hip condition or from referred pain.
+Their proximity to your lower back makes it hard to determine whether hip pain comes directly from a hip condition or referred pain.

 Your physical therapist tests your hips and figures out how best to support this large weight-bearing joint.
 Repetitive motion, arthritis, injury and strain, or surgeries such as hip replacement all benefit from a thorough round of PT treatments.

 Symptoms of Hip Pain Requiring Assessment and Treatment

 The ball of your thigh bone rests inside the cup-shaped socket of your pelvic bone, providing an extensive range of motion and stability.
 The joint is supported by a complex array of muscles, cartilage, tendons, and ligaments.
 When any part of your hip wears down due to injury, repetitive motion, bone tumors, or some form of arthritis, it threatens your entire joint.

 - Pain, discomfort, and stiffness when walking up or downstairs, which may signal a hip labral tear

 - Deep pain in your hips that may begin as mild or intermittent, but increases over time